Nancy Kim

 After law school, Professor Kim worked in the business and legal departments of several Silicon Valley based technology companies, including as Vice President of Business and Legal Affairs of a global software and services company.
 She was also an associate in the corporate law departments at Heller, Ehrman in San Francisco and Gunderson, Dettmer in Menlo Park.

 Prior to joining the Chicago-Kent faculty, Kim was the Proflowers Distinguished Professor of Internet Studies and Professor of Law at California Western School of Law and a visiting professor at the Rady School of Management, UC San Diego.
 She has also visited at The Ohio State University Moritz College of Law and Victoria University School of Law, Wellington, New Zealand.
 Nancy Kim is an elected member of the American Law Institute, former Chair of both the Association of American Law Schools Section on Contracts and the Section on Commercial and Related Consumer Law, and former Chair of the ABA Subcommittee on Commercial and Consumer Contracts.
-She is a member of the Permanent Editorial Board of the Uniform Commercial Code.
 Kim is a licensed attorney with the State Bar of California and the author of two novels.
 She is a past recipient of the California State Bar’s Wiley M. Manuel Award for pro bono services for her work with the Asian Pacific American Legal Center.

 Education